In Microsoft Office FrontPage 2003, if you filter a Data

 To work around this behavior, you can filter data by using

-the Modify View Using Parameters From action in the
+the Modify View Using Parameters From

 Choose the target Web Part and action for the connection